-The reflections of the sounds in the room are captured by the ceiling microphone.
-To receive a reasonable audio quality, it is necessary to improve the acoustics in the room.
-Soundproof panels mounted on the walls, usually decorated in an artistic style, are a good solution.
+Another way to make sound quality better is to improve the acoustics in the room.
+This is achieved by mounting soundproof panels on the walls, usually decorated in an artistic style.
 Any carpets or textiles that dampen sounds are suitable in such situations.

 Additional conferencing microphone features: